 But it was a one-way relationship.

 It was us throw stuff over to him, without asking for anything in return.
-The list of tasks that had to be review steadily grew longer and longer.
+The list of tasks that had to be reviewed steadily grew longer and longer.
 The client had never even bothered checking out what we were doing.
 Our captain was below decks and not helping us steer the ship.

 What happened was we assumed that he was getting what we were throwing over the wall, and that his silence was tacit approval of our work.
 (Remember last week and what I had to say about assuming?)

 We failed by not requiring him to have an active part of this project.
 You see, some clients don’t want to be a part of a project’s development.
 They just want the end result.
 The product.